risabsank/cse15l-lab-reports/LabReport1.md

  <img width="401" alt="Screen Shot 2023-01-14 at 10 41 03 AM" src="https://user-images.githubusercontent.com/52465268/212490669-3d1e18cd-4174-4a51-8b3d-e23f18d1c33b.png">

 > To exit the terminal, run the command exit or control+D.

+Via these commands, I was able to acquire information that I needed from the directory, manipulate the terminal to access the directory that I wanted to access, and use these commands to add to the directory as well.
+What I found interesting was just how fast these processes take place, how important it is to be precise in what you type into the terminal, and what is returned to the user after each command and what may be happening behind the scenes in contrast.
+In general, each command does something different in the directory and yields a different input to the user as a result; nevertheless, there are many ways for the student to interact with their terminal and work in their directory.